McGill-MMA-EnterpriseAnalytics/Revenue-Radar/Analyst-Conversion/Framing-Conv-Problem.md

 * We could transform the dataset to make it per user.
 Create features for number of visits as at end of observation, first visit channel, last visit channel, binary for if a given channel was used
 * High vs low value question? (as opposed to regression or simple binary classification i guess)
 * Could we use Markov chains?
 Create transition matrix?
 Except that may not apply since the "conversion" state may never occur, right?
+* Could we try that representative sampling based on clustering that we saw in class?
+Could turn it into kmeans
+* Need some meaningful grouping for stuff like region, etc.